 Zooplankton includes an array of macro and microscopic invertebrates.
-They play a vital role in the marine food webs.
+They play a vital role in the marine food web.
 The herbivorous zooplankton feed on phytoplankton and in turn constitute prey to animals at higher trophic levels, including fish.
-Therefore, zooplankton is an essential link in aquatic food webs, influencing energy transfer in the pelagic food webs and recruitment to fish stocks as well as ecosystem productivity, nutrient and carbon cycling.
+Therefore, zooplankton are an essential link in aquatic food webs, influencing energy transfer in the pelagic food webs and recruitment to fish stocks as well as ecosystem productivity, nutrient and carbon cycling.
 Hence, the evaluation of zooplankton communities is a prerequisite for analysis of pelagic food web structure.

 The mean size of a zooplankter in the community is indicative of both fish feeding conditions and grazing pressure from zooplankton on phytoplankton.
 Large stocks of zooplankton composed of large-bodied organisms have a higher capacity for transfer of primary producers (phytoplankton) to fish, i.e. higher energy transfer efficiency.
-By contrast, dominance of small-sized zooplankton in the plankton communities is usually associated with lower energy transfer efficiency, due to higher losses.
-Thus, a high community biomass of zooplankton with high individual body size represents both favourable fish feeding conditions and a high grazing potential.
-According to ecological theories, this would represent an efficient food web, i.e. correspond to a good environmental status.
-All other combinations of zooplankton stock and individual size would be suboptimal and imply food web limitations in terms of energy transfer and productivity.
+By contrast, dominance of small-bodied zooplankton is usually associated with lower energy transfer efficiency, due to higher losses.
+Thus, a high community biomass of zooplankton with large individual body size represents both favourable fish feeding conditions and a high potential for efficient utilization of primary production.
+According to ecological theories, this would represent an efficient food web and correspond to a good environmental status.
+All other combinations of zooplankton stock and individual size would be suboptimal and imply food web limitations in terms of energy transfer through the food web and productivity.